eBay/Neutrino/README.md

  [![Build Status](https://travis-ci.org/eBay/Neutrino.svg?branch=master)](https://travis-ci.org/eBay/Neutrino) [![Apache V2.0 License](http://www.parallec.io/images/apache2.svg) ](https://github.com/eBay/Neutrino/blob/master/LICENSE)

-Neutrino is a software load balancer(SLB) is used by eBay to do L7 Switching and Load Balancing for eBay’s test infrastructure.
+Neutrino is a software load balancer(SLB) is used by eBay to do L7 Switching and Load Balancing for eBayâ€™s test infrastructure.
 It is build using Scala and Netty and it uses the Java Virtual Machine (JVM) as run-time environment.

 Link to the [website](http://neutrinoslb.github.io/)